 Increased development and use would require additional maintenance, visitor education, ranger presence, resource monitoring and management, and administrative oversight.
 NPS would need to obtain expertise related to the ongoing monitoring and maintenance of the railroad tunnels to ensure visitor and employee safety.
 The expanded level of development would require hiring of additional staff, or redirecting existing staff, supplies, and materials from other work in the park to support the new development.
-Areas of trail that are paved or are intended for use by wheelchairs or road bikes would require more frequent maintenance to ensure the trail surface firm and stable, and is clear of obstacles.
-Use of construction and hauling equipment on CDJR, East Beach, and the Joyce-Piedmont Road would result in additional wear and tear that may require repairs or rehabilitation.
+Areas of trail that are paved and determined suitable for use by wheelchairs or road bikes would require more frequent maintenance to ensure the trail surface is clear of obstacles.
+Use of construction and hauling equipment on the Sol Duc Road, CDJR, East Beach, and Joyce-Piedmont Road would result in additional wear and tear that may require repairs or rehabilitation.
 This would result in adverse, local and regional, long-term to permanent, minor to major impacts.